SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 0.

-  The time during which the particle positions are not updated, in units of :math:`t_r`.
+  The time during which the particle positions are not updated, in units of :math:`T_r`.

 .. py:data:: ionization_model